Symmetry Energy Effects on the Mixed Hadron-Quark Phase at High Baryon Density: Isospin effects on the Mixed Phase

 As expected, the lower boundary of the mixed phase is mostly affected by isospin effects.
-In spite of the relatively small total asymmetry, $\alpha=0.2$, we clearly observe in Fig.\ref{tcrit} a shift to the left of the first transition boundary, in particular at low temperature, and an indication of a relatively ``earlier'' Critical End Point, around ($T_c=50-55 MeV, \rho_c/\rho_0 =2.5-2.8$).
+In spite of the relatively small total asymmetry, $\alpha=0.2$, we clearly observe in Fig.\ref{tcrit} a shift to the left of the first transition boundary, in particular at low temperature.

-Actually we see from Fig.\ref{tcrit} that for asymmetric matter, we are not able to explicitly reach the $CEP$ of the binodal surface.
-Since this feature appears also in the following figures we must add a general comment.
-From the present results we cannot exclude a $CEP$ at higher temperature and smaller baryon density.
-However we have also to mention some numerical problems.
-The solution of the Gibbs conditions, the highly non-linear system of Eqs.(\ref{gibbs}), is found through an iterative multi-parameter minimization procedure (the Newton-Raphson method).
-When we are close to the Critical End Point, for each $\chi$-concentration the baryon and isospin densities of the hadron and quark phases become very similar and we start to have problems in finding a definite minimum.
-We are working on improving the numerical accuracy but in any case the trends towards the $CEP$ are always quite clearly observed, as a severe reduction of the mixed phase.

-In the following we will concentrate on properties of the mixed phase mostly located at high density and relatively low temperature, well described in the calculation and within the reach of heavy ion collisions in the few AGeV range, see Section 3.
+In the symmetric matter case the mixed phase is evaluated from the simpler Maxwell conditions.
+The results are shown in Fig.\ref{maxwell} for the same hadron and quark $EoS$'s as in Fig.\ref{tcrit} at temperatures T=0, 50 and 80 MeV.
+The equal chemical potential densities (intersection of the dotted line in the lower panel) must correspond to the equal pressure densities of the upper panels.
+We nicely see that at T=0 MeV the mixed phase is centered around $\rho/\rho_0 \simeq 7.0$ , exactly the $\alpha=0$ crossing point of Fig.\ref{isoparton}, confirming our energetic argument about the transition location.
+Precisely the two boundaries are at $\rho_H/\rho_0=6.2$ and $\rho_Q/\rho_0=8.3$ at a chemical potential $\mu=1597.0 MeV$.